-Digital technology involves using a small radiographic camera that is slightly larger than a wand.
+Digital technology involves using a small radiographic camera.
 It efficiently captures images of each tooth while replacing the conventional film used in traditional X-rays.
 This technology conveniently removes the need to develop or chemically process the photos.
 Instead, the images are instantly displayed on a computer screen as each scan is completed so that they can be viewed within minutes.
-By marginally shifting the angle of the imaging wand, the dental providers can capture every surface of the teeth and provide you with immediate results.

 What Are the Uses of Digital X-Rays?

 Digital X-rays can pass through the soft tissues of the mouth and face but are absorbed by the hard enamel material of teeth and bone.
 This allows us to observe the potential oral health problems that may not be easily visible during a visual exam.
 Digital X-rays are used primarily to spot cavities, but they can also help us look at tooth roots, evaluate the health of the bone surrounding the tooth, assess likely periodontal disease problems, analyze tooth and jaw positioning, and keep track of tooth development in younger patients.

 - The radiation exposure of patients is significantly less than the traditional X-rays

 - They offer better and more precise imaging results, enabling our dentist to discover abnormalities in teeth and gums instantly.